The 20 Best Microphthalmia Doctors Near Me

 Oxford, ENG, GB

-Dorine Bax practices in Oxford, United Kingdom.
+Dorine Bax practices practicing medicine in Oxford, United Kingdom.
 Ms. Bax is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Microphthalmia, Coloboma, Anophthalmia Plus Syndrome, and Oculofaciocardiodental Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Microphthalmia, Coloboma, Anophthalmia Plus Syndrome, and Oculofaciocardiodental Syndrome.

 Elite in Microphthalmia